Filling a gap in its portfolio of model homes to tour, Minto Communities has opened five townhome models in Barrhaven to whet buyers’ appetites.

 All five of the model homes that opened in February are townhomes, which speaks to the popularity of towns as a more affordable option for buyers.
-But it also fills a void in Minto’s model home portfolio — all the builder’s other models (in Kanata, Manotick and Orléans) are single-family homes.
+But the townhome models in Barrhaven also fill a void in Minto’s model home portfolio — all the builder’s other models (in Kanata, Manotick and Orléans) are single-family homes.

 “We know that most buyers would like to experience the space in person,” says director of marketing Jan Coulis.
 “Opening four models (from Minto’s executive townhome series) allowed us to showcase some of the most popular designs.”

 Those four towns are all two-storeys and include open floorplans, three or four bedrooms, nine-foot main-floor ceilings and have been re-designed to have a bigger finished basement space.

 “They are really big, open and bright with the extra square footage,” says Coulis.

 The revised plans were first launched with the release of Avalon Aquaview in Orléans on March 7 and will be available in upcoming releases of Arcadia and Quinn’s Pointe.
 Floorplans range from 1,551 to 2,218 square feet and starting prices are expected to be in the high $400,000s, depending on the design and community.

 The fifth model is a back-to-back three-storey town from Minto’s Avenue series, which feature ground-floor laundry, an open-concept main living area with a balcony on the second floor and two or three bedrooms on the third floor.
 They range from 1,154 to 1,382 square feet and are available at Avalon Aquaview and in Barrhaven, although both sites are temporarily sold out.
 For the last release in January, they ranged from the mid- to high $300,000s.